shantanugopale/To-Do-List-Project/README.md

 # To-Do-List-Project
 Welcome to the To Do List Project developed during my internship at CodeClause as a Web Developer Intern.
 This simple yet handy tool allows users to add their To Do List.
-It was created as a task during my internship to showcase my coding skills and understanding of basic programming concepts.
+It was created as a task during my internship to showcase my coding skills in <b>HTML, CSS and JAVASCRIPT</b> and understanding of basic programming concepts.

 ## Key Features